pondsan1412/Discord-Insights-API/README.md

 The integration aims to make it easy to log and interact with incoming messages through an external service, allowing for custom responses, data processing, or any further handling by the Flask backend.

 ## Features
-- The Discord bot listens for messages in the server and takes the following actions:
+- **Message Tracking and Replying**: The Discord bot listens for messages in the server and takes the following actions:
   - Replies to specific keywords (e.g., "helloworld", "ขอบคุณ", etc.).
   - Captures metadata of every message, including:
     - Author profile picture.